leewillis77/wp-wpdotorg-embed/readme.txt

-=== WordPress.org Plugin Information Embed ===
+=== WordPress.org Plugin/Theme Information Embed ===
 Contributors: leewillis77
 Donate link: http://www.leewillis.co.uk/wordpress-plugins/?utm_source=wordpress&utm_medium=www&utm_campaign=github-embed
-Tags: plugin information, embed, oembed
-Requires at least: 3.5
+Tags: plugin information, theme, embed, oembed Requires at least: 3.5
 Tested up to: 3.5.1
 Stable tag: 1.0

 == Description ==

-A WordPress plugin that allows you to embed realtime information about plugins from WordPress.org into posts and pages simply by pasting in the URL to the plugin into your post or page.
+A WordPress plugin that allows you to embed realtime information about plugins or themes from WordPress.org into posts and pages simply by pasting in the URL to the plugin into your post or page.

 The main development is all going on on [GitHub](https://github.com/leewillis77/wp-wpdotorg-embed).